 Most budget travelers and backpackers stay in hostels because hostels are usually the cheapest accommodation option.
-In Western Europe a night in a hostel will cost about 20€-30€ for the cheapest option, but prices drop dramatically in Eastern Europe.
-If you want a room with less people (or a private room) the price will be higher.
-The best place to find a good hostel is through Hostelworld (that is who I always use).
-Want to know more about hostels and what to look for in a perfect hostel — view our guide to hostels in Europe.
+In Western Europe, a night in a hostel will cost about 20€-30€ for the cheapest option, but prices drop dramatically in Eastern Europe.
+If you want a room with fewer people (or a private room), the price will be higher.
+The best place to find a good hostel is through Hostelworld (that’s the site I always use).
+Want to know more about hostels and what to look for in a perfect hostel?
+View our guide to hostels in Europe.

 Food and Alcohol